b-pardi/pyQCM/README.md

         - similar to qsense, but with column reordering and removing
     - refactored and moved the code that adds offset data to qsense to a separate function, for reusability in AWSensors
     - added ability to remove indicies of calibration values being added to data file, as AWSensors only has overtones 3-11
+- bug fix, when not using all overtones for cyrstal thickness, it

 - format changes:
     - adjusted instruction label for calibration window, opting to detail it in manuscript
+    - change crystal thickness model to read overtone selection from 'raw'
+    - change lower case d to capital D
+    - change column titles for 2 and 3 to raw/shifted overtone selection
+    - remove 'model' in crystal thickness button
+    - consistent capitalization (just first letters)
+    - change placeholder title to crystal thickness
+    - remove qsense warning for offset values window

 8/10
 - now catch errors for if curve fit fails in interactive plot